Introduction to PHP Switch Statement

 }

-- The Switch takes common criterion parameter as input, which is going to take a set of values upon which we need to apply the conditional evaluation for business logic implementation.
+- The Switch takes a common criterion parameter as input, which will take a set of values upon which we must apply the conditional evaluation for business logic implementation.

-- Will the control flow to default also?
+- Will the control flow default also?
 As it seems something like a condition that will get executed by default.
 Well, it is not so.
-You must see that in every case statement block there is a ‘break’ statement too, the task of ‘break’ is to take the flow out of switch context and proceed with the next logical instruction in the program file.
+You must see that there is a ‘break’ statement in every case statement block, too; the task of ‘break’ is to take the flow out of the switch context and proceed with the next logical instruction in the program file.

-- Default statement gets executed only in case if none of the conditions mentioned above are met, like if I mention the age to be 24 years, then the output will appear to be ‘others’.
+- The default statement executes only if none of the abovementioned conditions are met.
+For example, if the age is 24, the output will be ‘others’.

 - Hence it’s logical to place the default statement at the end of the file.

-- This order of placement matters a lot while you write code, and you should be well aware of the kind of input data that you will be getting mostly as test condition, its better to keep that case at the top, so that maximum users get the result as early possible with first line only.
-This could be done after analysis of data in the system you are deploying.
+- This order of placement matters a lot while you write code, and you should be well aware of the kind of input data that you will be getting mostly as a test condition; its better to keep that case at the top so that maximum users get the result as early possible with first line only.
+This could be done after data analysis in the system you are deploying.

-- Pay a little thought on fact, why there is no break in the default statement, the above description carries the answer although.
+- Consider why there is no break in the default statement; the above description carries the answer although.

 Syntax